se-edu/se-book/integration/approaches/lateVsEarly/text.md

 <box>

-{{ icon_example }} A _<tooltip content="it compiles and runs but does not produce any useful output">walking skeleton</tooltip>_ can be written first.
+{{ icon_example }} A _<tooltip content="it has all the main components in their minimal form, compiles, and runs but does not produce any useful output">walking skeleton</tooltip>_ can be written first.
 This can be done by one developer, possibly the one in charge of integration.
 After that, all developers can flesh out the skeleton in parallel, adding one feature at a time.
 After each feature is done, simply integrate the new code to the main system.

 </box>